FORK 0301 Course in Study Strategies - Making the Most of Your Studies

 The course is offered for new students at undergraduate level.

 The primary objective of this course is to raise the students awareness of their own study habits by focusing on planning, setting objectives and structuring their days to achieve overview of the courses, structure and increased learning.
-The aim of the course is to equip students with practical tools they can apply to utilize and master their academic life.
+The aim of the course is to equip students with resources and practical tools they can apply to utilize and master their academic life.
 Additionally, the tools are supposed to help the students regulate their learning and study habits.
-The course will also include guidelines for how to search for academic literature, examinations and cheating on exams.
-The course seeks to engage the students such as applying differing teaching methods, and is available on campus and as an online class.
+Modules of the course will also include guidelines for how to search for academic literature, examinations and cheating on exams.
+In physical modules of the course it seeks to engage students by applying differing teaching methods, and digital tools and resources are available.

-After completing the course, the students should have acquired knowledge on how different study habits can provide an overview of courses, structure and increased learning.
+After completing the course and engaging with varied digital resources, the students should have acquired knowledge on how different study habits can provide an overview of courses, structure and increased learning.
 The students should also know about and assess how different tools can help them regulate their learning and study habits.

 After completing the course, the students should have acquired knowledge on different practical tools they can apply to utilize and master their academic life.